 The couple books the company and often doesn’t know who will actually film their wedding until the week of the event.
 Often times the company is scrambling to find a videographer to fill in last minute and will put out ads on Craigslist and other job sites, which is where they find their shooters to begin with.
 You’ll also never know who’s editing your film.
 The editor may even be located in another country to save the company on costs.

 None of this necessarily means the company is a scam, but this business model makes it easy to operate as one.
 One such company I did some weddings for decided to suddenly pull the plug and abscond with couples’ money and stiff their contractors.
 I was warned by someone close to the owner that the company was about to vanish.
 I warned everyone I could.
 Unfortunately, many people were swindled.
-You can see the story here: Bride & Gloom: Wedding Videography Company Vanishes.
+Here’s a Reddit thread detailing the situation.

 A more recent example from this year involves a company who refused to refund a grieving fiancé.
 His soon-to-be bride’s life was taken by a car accident.
 It set off an investigation exposing how much corruption the owner of the company has been involved in.
 He set up numerous wedding video businesses (as well as others), scammed the customers, shut down the businesses, and started new ones.
 Read about it here: Wedding Company Denies Refund to Widowed Fiance.